 So what does a functioning high-quality sump pump system look like?
 There are usually four key pieces:

-Because homes sometimes lose power during thunderstorms – just when an operational sump pump is critical – a quality sump system employs a backup pump.
-Emergency battery backup pumps work when the power goes out, when the primary pump does not remove the water fast enough, or if the primary sump pump fails.
+Homes sometimes lose power during thunderstorms.
+A quality sump system employs a backup pump for this reason.
+Emergency battery backup pumps work when the power goes out.
+Or when the primary pump does not remove the water fast enough.
+Or if the primary sump pump fails.

 In this setup, primary pumps are powered with electricity, and backup pumps are battery powered.
 Using two pumps instead of one makes it unlikely that both pumps will malfunction at the same time.
-And with the alarm system, you’ll be able to tell when the primary pump has failed and the backup pump has to be used.
+And with the alarm system, you’ll be able to tell when the primary pump has failed.
+Then the backup pump can be used.